MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 ## Data set for testing

 > N.B `RNAsik` pipeline is some what resource hungry.
 This isn't `RNAsik` fault per say, because it "simply" wraps other tools.
 STAR aligner required fair amount of RAM and cpus.
 For a large genome like mouse it required around 30 Gb of RAM and the more cpus you have the quicker you'll map.
 I would advise not run the pipeline with less than 4 cores, which is default.
 This testing data set is of yeast and requires about 14 Gb of RAM.
+Also read [this comment](https://github.com/MonashBioinformaticsPlatform/RNAsik-pipe/issues/7#issuecomment-367172511), in summary you might have `RNAsik` failing on system that are under minimum system resources, this is work in progess and should be fixed in the future.

-I figured that for testing you need smallish data set as well as species with a smalling genome, as indexing of genome takes a while for larger genome e.g mouse
+I figured that for testing you need smallish data set as well as species with a small genome, as indexing of genome takes a while for larger genome e.g mouse
 I found this study [GSE103004](https://www.ncbi.nlm.nih.gov//geo/query/acc.cgi?acc=GSE103004) which looks like an open access.
 If you follow [that link](https://www.ncbi.nlm.nih.gov//geo/query/acc.cgi?acc=GSE103004) you should hit front GEO page for that study.
 You can find your way to actual data (SRA files) files, but I always find it's a bit convoluted, so hit [here is a link to data files](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP116034).

 I've already prepared raw-data (fastq) files for you.
 I also reduced number of samples and sub-sampled reads to speed up your test run.
 Firstly though let me explain to you how to get full data set.